 We might talk about children, families, relationships.
 Ken, Bee and Scout are my biggest priority; my proudest prize.
 Motherhood and marriage are hard work and I’m fairly unapologetic about learning to be better at both.
 It’s an ever-evolving process – one that I do not take lightly.
 When Bee was first born, the balance seemed too unsteady.
 The plates spun too fast; the expectations piled too high.
 Yet somewhere along the way, I realized that – for me – the only plates I truly wanted to spin were the ones that held my family.
 And then it became easier.
 Far, far easier.
 And far more enjoyable.
 When I stopped fighting for the person I thought I wanted to be and – instead – embraced the person my family needed, everything shifted.
 Because it turns out, the person I want to be is the person my family needs.
 I cannot serve those beyond my four walls and neglect the needs within my own home.

 We might talk about current events or the latest movie or last week’s concert, but I might have nothing to say.
 I don’t follow pop culture or celebrity gossip or sports teams and I can nearly guarantee I was asleep by 9pm last night.
 We might talk about the latest Internet meme, but I probably didn’t catch that either.
 We might talk about how I’m often in my own world, churning around questions and answers and revelations in my head, and then, yes, we’d have something to work with.

-Other topics that might burst forth, if I’m leading, that is: raw brownies, books on my nightstand, books on your nightstand, how on Earth one folds a fitted sheet, upcoming travel destinations, my quest for the perfect mascara (found it), yoga, your deepest dreams, Internet fasts, why our culture’s so obsessed with happiness and perhaps a lively debate on hot vs. iced coffee.
+Other topics that might burst forth, if I’m leading, that is: raw brownies, books on my nightstand, books on your nightstand, how on Earth one folds a fitted sheet, upcoming travel destinations, my quest for the perfect mascara (found it), yoga, your deepest dreams, smart planners, Internet fasts, why our culture’s so obsessed with happiness and perhaps a lively debate on hot vs. iced coffee.